On our 15th wedding anniversary, I’m excited to share with you the 15 things I’ve learned in 15 years of marriage!

-We were married on August 14, 2004 and it’s so hard to believe that it’s been 15 years since that day.
+We were married on August 14, 2004.
+It’s so hard to believe that it’s been 15 years since that day!

 I remember my bridesmaids and I getting ready for the big day.
 My sister-in-law saved me from a panic attack when I went to put my wedding dress on and found a giant crease in the train.
 She calmly and skillfully pressed my satin gown with an iron as my anxiety started to melt away.

 I remember my mother walking in as I was getting ready – she looked so stunning in her plum-colored dress that tears welled up in my eyes.

 I remember my flowers being delivered from the florist and being shocked that they were NOT the flowers I had ordered.
 As panic started to rise up within me again, my sister reassured me that even though the flowers were not what I was expecting, they were still beautiful.
 She reminded me that at the end of the day, I would be married to the love of my life, no matter what the floral arrangements looked like.